-As the first Chinese female partner at the asset management firm Alger, Amy Zhang is known for her distinctive approach to investing.
+As the first Chinese female member of the Alger Partners Plan., Amy Zhang is known for her distinctive approach to investing.
 Unlike most peer investors in the field, Zhang describes herself as a “stock picker” whose goal is to build high-conviction and benchmark agnostic portfolios of what she believes are exceptional small companies that have the potential to become successful larger companies.
 Zhang’s unique strategy is highly rewarding.
 During her time at Alger, the Small Cap Focus Fund grew from less than $15 million to over $3.5 billion and has established a strong track record and significantly outperformed the stock market indices.

 Zhang will join the finance and business panel at SupChina’s third annual Women’s Conference, which will take place on Monday, May 20, at the Harmonie Club of New York.
 Prior to the event, she spoke with us about Alger, her investment experience, and how to manage small cap strategies.